It's not always easy to know if your pet needs a teeth clean.

 When left untreated, this can result in bad breath, tooth decay and loss, and various oral pains.
 Severe dental disease can allow bacteria to enter the body and, as a result, damage vital organs such as the heart, kidney, and liver.

 Regular dental checks can help identify the development of dental disease before it becomes severe.
 There are some ways that you can help maintain good dental hygiene at home.

 A dental procedure is the best way to eliminate gingivitis in your pets, as dental chews and hard food only act preventatively.
-During your pet's dental procedure, the Vet will remove any teeth that are damaged enough to cause risk of infection.
+Just like a visit to your dentist, during your pet's dental procedure, our Vets will check to see if any teeth are damaged or need to be extracted.
 This is followed by removing any plaque and calculus buildup on the teeth.
 This is known as "Scaling".
 Finally your pets teeth are polished.
-Your pet will be anaesthetised for this procedure, and once the procedure is complete, your pet will be in recovery for a couple of hours where their vitals are monitored until they are ready to go home.
+Your pet will be anaesthetised for this procedure, and once the procedure is complete, your pet will be in recovery for a couple of hours where their vitals are monitored until they are ready to go home the same day.

 The information in this website and fact sheets is general in nature, and should not be used as a substitute for seeking Veterinary medical advice or diagnosis from your Veterinarian